georgecign/hello-world/README.md

 hi there!
 I'm Georgy and this is my file here on GitHub
 I am an avid traveler and photographer too besides programming.
-I build planes if I have sparetime.
+I build planes(rc planes) if I have sparetime.

 my passion are: